GoogleChrome/web.dev/src/site/content/en/react/code-splitting-suspense/index.md

 Without this, it's easy to run into the problem of _staggered loading_, or different parts of a UI loading one after the other with each having their own loading indicator.
-This can make the user experience feel more jarring and is especially noticeable on slow connections.
+This can make the user experience feel more jarring.

 ### Concurrent rendering and data fetching

-Although using Suspense to split components is already possible and makes it extremely easy to trim down bundle sizes, the React team is continuing to work on more features that would extend this even further:
+Although using Suspense to split components is already possible and makes it easy to trim down bundle sizes, the React team is continuing to work on more features that would extend this even further:

 * Concurrent, or async, rendering would enable component rendering without blocking the main thread.
 This would consequently allow certain component trees to not render while other, more important interactions are taking place.
-  For Suspense, this means you can control when loading states should show (or if they shouldn't unless they actually need to.
+  For Suspense, this means you can control when loading states should show (or if they shouldn't unless they actually need to).
 * Instead of only showing loading indicators for lazy loaded components, Suspense will also eventually allow you to delay rendering of components for data fetches as well.